Roger Sargent (chemical engineer): Process systems engineering

-He is known principally as one of the earliest creators of the discipline of Process Systems Engineering, and his influence has been extremely widely spread among that community, by his research and also by his extraordinarily large family tree (Academic genealogy) of research students.
+He is known principally as one of the earliest creators of the discipline of Process Systems Engineering, and his influence has been widely spread through his research and a large academic family tree (Academic genealogy) of research students.
 In his career at Imperial College he supervised 61 research students, and several of these first-generation students have gone on to establish large research schools of their own.
 By 2008, this family tree extended to seven generations and 639 students and former students.
 By 2016 this had grown to over 2,000 students and former students.

 Since 1994 his influence is commemorated in the annual "Roger Sargent" lectures at Imperial College.

 Sargent is regarded as the "father" of Process Systems Engineering (PSE).
-Through his academic and research activities Sargent built up a school of PSE that is now widely spread all over the world.
-His contributions to the area are known worldwide and considered important pillars to the PSE area adding up to a collection of outstanding achievements over the last 50 years.
-It is only when we learn of those whose academic origins can be traced back to Sargent, do we realise the full contribution he has already made, not only through his own work, but by instilling his enthusiasm for excellence into those who later have taken up the challenge.
-The interests of this group are reflections of Sargent's focus on process modelling, simulation, optimisation and control, a field, which is now called PSE.
-Sargent's vision, leadership and guidance has led the establishment of PSE as the development of systematic techniques for process modelling, design, and control.
+His research focused on process modelling, simulation, optimisation and control.

 His software "SPEEDUP" (Simulation Programme for the Economic Evaluation and Design of Unsteady-State Processes) was first described in publication in 1964, and this package was widely used in research and industry more than 25 years later.